 1-Minute Speech: A Universal Tool for All Teachers

 It is no secret that teaching involves plenty of planning.
 Usually, classroom activities tend to be structured.
-In fact, the more structured they are, the less stress teachers experience when delivering the new material to students.
-Thus, the preparation to classes is vastly important both for teachers and their pupils.
+In fact, the more structured they are, the fewer stress teachers experience when delivering the new material to students.
+Thus, the preparation for classes is vastly important both for teachers and their pupils.
 On the other hand, however, rigid lessons tend to always bore students.
 At least, they substitute creativity with standardization, spontaneity with predictability.
 Teachers might often experience a pressing need to break the routine of a lesson with a fun distraction which will also serve as a practical exercise.
 It might be the right time to utilize a method of one-minute speeches.

 What are the one-minute speeches and what purpose do they serve?

 You might see it as an improvisational exercise to help students train their high-level thinking and practice creativity.
 One-minute pop-up speeches can be initiated by a teacher at some point of a lesson and continued by students who volunteer.
 The topics of these brief presentations might be either related to a specific topic or be spontaneous too.

 How can the method of one-minute speeches be helpful in a school curriculum?

 For a start, it helps reduce stress that the teacher and students might experience in relation to a formal situation in a classroom.
 It introduces an element of a play in a structured lesson plan and, thus, serves as an ice-breaker in some situations and provides overall relief.